jagans94/top-secret-lmao/README.md

 - [ ] Implement `Classify`,  `Regress` and `MultiInference` APIs.
 - [ ] Write test script for expected behaviours for each wrapper class as well as a generic test suite covering the base class implementation.
 - [ ] Add parser for reading `signature_def` from  `GetModelMetadataResponse`.
+- [ ] Extend `tensor_proto` conversion utilities to fully support all operations supported natively in TensorFlow.

 ### gRPC